SAP-docs/btp-developer-guide/docs/develop-a-transactional-application-373046e.md

 ## Develop Events or Include Reuse Services

 With RAP, you can implement asynchronous process integration using remote or local events.
 Events allow you to implement a publisher – subscriber pattern with different consumers.
-Reuse services offer general capabilities that are required by multiple services, applications and business areas.
+Reuse services offer general capabilities that are required by multiple services, applications, and business areas.
 You can choose from a variety of reuse services that are ready-to-run, ranging from applications jobs over logging, forms, and emails up to change documents or the workflow.

 For more information, see [Business Events for Process Integration](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/creating-rap-business-events?version=Cloud).